MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Container option comparisons](/azure/container-apps/compare-options#container-option-comparisons).

 > [!IMPORTANT]
-> [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) should be considered as the primary application hosting platform where requirements allow.
-[Azure App Service](https://azure.microsoft.com/services/app-service/containers/) is a feasible alternative to AKS, providing a low-friction container platform without the complexity of Kubernetes.
+> [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) should be considered as the first choice for an orchestrator where requirements allow.
+Another option is [Azure Container Apps](/azure/container-apps/overview).
+While [Azure App Service](https://azure.microsoft.com/services/app-service/containers/) isn't an orchestrator, it's still is a feasible alternative to AKS as a low-friction container platform.
 >    The following sections explore these two options.

 ### Azure Kubernetes Service